DaCHack/Futro-S740-Homeserver/README.md

 3) Install e.g. Debian in the guest VM.
    - Ideally, unselect the desktop environment and only install SSH server and the standard system utilities.
    - In case of using a desktop environment, make sure to make the physical display your main display.
 Then you can basically use the connected USB mouse and keyboard as if your are working with a native system.
-   - You can even disable the NOVNC screen, yet I found it helpful to use this screen for the NOVNC terminal in runlevel 3 while having all graphical outputs (KODI, UxPlay) on the physical display.
+   - You can even disable the NOVNC screen, yet I found it helpful to use this screen for the NOVNC terminal in runlevel 3 while having all graphical outputs (KODI, UxPlay) on the physical display. (not feasible on q35 machine, virtual console freezes and no clean reboots/shutdowns are possible via SSH)
+   - **Disabling the VirtioGPU in machine options avoids a deadlock on the virtual console and enables clean shutdowns and reboots**
 5) Optional: Enable xterm.js by adding a virtual serial port to the VM, enable the serial port in the VM operating system `sudo systemctl enable serial-getty@ttyS0.service` and `sudo systemctl start serial-getty@ttyS0.service`.
 6)  Do `su -`  , `apt install sudo`, `usermod -a -G sudo administrator` (where administator is the user name created during installation and *reboot*
 7)  [For newer Kernels if speaker-test is unsuccessful](https://bugzilla.kernel.org/show_bug.cgi?id=208511), add `snd_hda_intel.probe_mask=1` or `snd_hda_intel.power_save_controller=0` to `sudo nano /etc/default/grub` and `sudo update-grub`to get sound from the audio jack.
 This might cause no output possible via DisplayPort though!